The Complete Beginner's Path

 δt(j) = maxi [ δt-1(i) · A[i][j] ] · B[j][ot]

 At each cell, instead of summing all paths (Forward), we keep only the best path into each state.
-After filling the trellis, we trace back from the final best state to recover the entire optimal sequence.
-This is dynamic programming at its finest.
+The key data structure is the backpointer array ψ — a [T × N] matrix where ψ[t][j] stores which previous state led to the best score for state j at time t.
+After filling the trellis, you find the best final state, then follow backpointers backward to recover the entire optimal path.

 Forward vs Viterbi: Forward sums over all paths (total probability).
 Viterbi takes the max over all paths (best single path).
 The trellis structure is identical — only the aggregation changes.